 The Evolution of the Blade Bait

-The blade bait became very popular throughout the 1960s but for some reason lost popularity.
-It wasn’t until the 1980s where they maintained a place in a tackle box for many anglers fishing for walleye or other species.
+The blade bait became very popular throughout the 1960s but, for some reason, lost popularity.
+It wasn’t until the 1980s that they maintained a place in a tackle box for many anglers fishing for walleye or other species.

 Blade baits are great when you need to catch fish that are reacting to vertical presentations and in areas where the fish are close to the bottom or suspended in areas like mid-lake basins or flats.

 Blades are very similar to a jigging spoon, and they can be used effectively in many of the same situations as a jigging spoon and sometimes can perform better in certain situations.

 Blade fishing is fairly simple, and blade baits are very easy lures to work and can be fished by beginner anglers well or even people who have no fishing experience.